chevereto/v4-docs/application/reference/encryption.md

 ### Settings secrets

-The following setting secrets are encrypted:
+The following setting secrets are encrypted in the database:

 | Setting                                                                                                             | Key                        |
 | ------------------------------------------------------------------------------------------------------------------- | -------------------------- |